David P. Barash

 David P. Barash (born 1946) is professor of psychology emeritus at the University of Washington.
 He has written, edited or co-authored 40 books, including ones on human aggression, peace studies, and the sexual behavior of animals and people.
 He received his bachelor's degree in biology from Harpur College, Binghamton University, and a Ph.D. in zoology from University of Wisconsin–Madison in 1970.
 He taught at the State University of New York at Oneonta and then accepted a permanent position at the University of Washington.

+Views

+Barash is an outspoken supporter of science communication, believing that it is necessary in an era where science relies on public funding on a large scale and is vulnerable to being undermined by politicians who do not understand it.

+Barash scathingly criticised Jean Philippe Rushton and his application of r/K selection theory to the study of human races.
+"Bad science and virulent racial prejudice drip like pus from nearly every page of this despicable book," said Barash of Rushton's Race, Evolution, and Behaviour.

 Works

 His book Natural Selections: Selfish Altruists, Honest Liars and Other Realities of Evolution is based on articles in the Chronicle of Higher Education.

 Madame Bovary's Ovaries: a Darwinian look at literature, a popular but serious presentation of Darwinian literary criticism, was jointly written with his daughter, Nanelle Rose Barash.
 He has also written over 230 scholarly articles and is a fellow of the American Association for the Advancement of Science.